Skip to main content

 How is cycling affected?

-The number of cycle parking stands will be increased and spread out throughout the entire wider area and the detail will be considered during the next stages of design.
+The number of cycle parking stands will be increased and spread out throughout the entire scheme extent, final locations and numbers will be subject to further site surveys.

 What would be the likely impact of construction?